opencadc/docker-base/cadc-tomcat/README.md

 logs).

 ## configuration
+All runtime configuration is located in /config.
+Application specific configuration files can also be placed here; applications can find them using ${user.home}/config (the user.home java system property).

-Runtime configuration is found in /config and includes the following:
+Standard tomcat configuration includes the following files:

 ### catalina.properties
 This required file contains java system properties required by the tomcat configuration: